MartindIT/IT-project-vids/README.md

-**I made a video on my project so that it will be easier to understand the steps I've done to use a VM with VMare.**
+**I made a video on my project so that it will be easier to understand the steps I've done to use a VM with VMware.**

 I noticed how hard it is to read and follow long projects so it'll just be easier this way ,Ive done this same exact project but within Microsoft Azure VMs.